What is a Competitive Analysis and How to Do One

 September 2, 2022

-It’s official: understanding your competitor's marketing tactics, strategies, and product or service releases is almost just as important as the grasp you have on your own.
+It’s official: understanding your competitor's marketing tactics, social strategies and product or service releases is almost as important as your grasp on your own.
 Why is that?
 Because knowing your competition means gaining additional insights into what is working and occasionally what is not.

 A social media competitive analysis is a perfect vessel to gather actionable Competitive Insights for your team, and we’ll show you exactly how to do one.

-Competitor analysis is a process of collecting data on your competitors’ services and products that are similar or identical to your own.
-The purpose of analyzing competitors in this way is to identify opportunities for your brand in terms of tactics your competition may be using, that you aren’t and vice versa.
+A competitive analysis is a process of collecting data on your competitors’ services and similar products.
+This aims to identify opportunities for your brand in terms of tactics your competition may be using, that you aren’t and vice versa.
 The best thing about a competitor analysis is that they aren’t limited to just physical products and services.

-A great opportunity to use a competitive analysis is for creating a social media and social presence strategy.
-A social media competitive analysis gives insight into how your competitors are performing and behaving on various social platforms.
-This can give major competitor insight into how successful certain marketing tactics can be for brands in your niche without you actively trying them first.
+A great opportunity to use analysis is for social media and social presence.
+A social media competitive analysis gives insight into how your competitors perform and behave on various social platforms.
+This can give major insights into how successful certain marketing tactics can be for brands in your niche without you actively trying them first.

-As all social media managers know, it can be extremely easy to fall into a comfortable routine when it comes to your content calendar.
-What a competitive analysis does is push you out of that comfort zone to shine a light on what other brands in your niche are doing, how it’s working for them, and how it could be working for you, too.
-Just as important as what's working, is what isn't.
-These types of deep drives can help identify your brand's weaknesses, along with strengths.
-They can show you how your customers view your brand versus your competitors.
-Once you gain this insight, it can make it easier for creating future social media strategies.
-These competitive market analyses are also great for catching industry trends in the early stages if performed regularly.
+As all social media managers know, it can be extremely easy to fall into a comfortable routine regarding your content calendar.
+A competitive analysis pushes you out of that comfort zone to showcase what other brands in your niche are doing, how it’s working for them and how it could also work for you.
+These analyses are also great for catching industry trends in the early stages.

-As mentioned previously, the point of a competitor analysis is to see what your competition is doing right, and how you can emulate that with your own brand's unique spin.
-It’s a great way to stay in touch with what is going on in your specific niche, as well as to identify your own brand's strengths and weaknesses.
-There are multiple advantages of competitor analysis.
+As mentioned previously, the point of an analysis is to see what your competition is doing right and how you can emulate that with your own brand's unique spin.
+It’s a great way to stay in touch with what is going on in your niche and identify your brand's strengths and weaknesses.

 So, how do you set competitive benchmarks?
 In order to ensure your analysis is productive, it’s important to identify what exactly you want to know and compare.
 While this can be completely unique depending on what your brand needs, here are some examples of things you may want to consider:

 Obviously, pricing will only apply if you’re looking to compare a product or service, but it is one of the most important aspects to cover in an analysis.
-Pricing is one of the main factors that sets the same product by different brands apart.
-While noting your competitor's pricing may not lead to a shift in your pricing, it is good to know what the competition thinks the product or service you’re selling is worth, and whether customers are still willing to buy it.
+Pricing is one of the main factors differentiating the same product by different brands.
+While noting your competitor's pricing may not lead to a shift in yours, it is good to know what the competition thinks your product or service is worth and whether customers are still willing to buy it.

 Content Strategy

 Having a social media content strategy to compare notes with can be extremely beneficial for better understanding your market.
-While you’ll never have direct access to what your competitor's content strategy is, you can make notes of the different types of content they post, and how often.
-You’ll often notice that successful brands have a healthy mix of promotion, products and UGC to keep their feed interesting.
+While you’ll never have direct access to your competitor's content strategy, you can note the different types of content they post, and how often.
+Successful brands often have a healthy mix of promotion, products and UGC to keep their feed interesting.
 It's also beneficial to conduct an SEO analysis of their social content — this can include what tags they use in their profile and description, what social features they use, and which on-site content they share on their social channels.

 Social Presence

-Just posting on social media isn’t enough anymore, that is why it is important to notice your competitors’ social presence.
-By this, we mean understanding how they interact with users and consumers, and how much of the brand's true personality shines through.
-Does the competition make an effort to show more behind-the-scenes content, or seek out interaction with customers?
+Just posting on social media isn’t enough anymore, so noticing your competitors’ social presence is important.
+By this, we mean understanding how they interact with users and consumers and how much of the brand's true personality shines through.
+Does the competition make an effort to show more behind-the-scenes content or seek out interaction with customers?
 These are things you’ll want to take note of and possibly emulate.

 Marketing